 speaker

 Analyst, Pickering Energy Partners

 Morning, guys.
-Hi, Dan.
-Lyle, could you remind us, so you indicated that you repurchased shares during the quarter and you talked about that 1.5 leverage ratio, which sounds like you ended the quarter slightly above the metric, but you repurchased shares during the quarter.
-Does that mean you paid down the facility or how did that work during the quarter and how do we think about that variability as we move into the Q2 and Q3?
+Hey, Dan.
+Lyle, could you remind us, so you indicated that you repurchased shares during the quarter, and you talked about that 1.5 leverage ratio, which sounds like you ended the quarter slightly above the metric there. but you repurchase shares during the quarter, does that mean you'd pay down the facility, or how did that work during the quarter, and how do we think about that variability as we move into the Q2 and Q3?

+speaker